brtholomy/bartholomy.ooo/content/posts/experience.md

 #### .7

-In "ontology" as in everything else, I try to return to those principles I've discovered for myself, those anthropocentric principles I won with pain. *Belief is defined by unbelief*: so the application here, is that a single world of facts is *not* naively believed in at all, but is another of those morally charged fictions which apekind finds expedient, a mode of exchange, a handshake.
+In "ontology" as in everything else, I try to return to those principles I've discovered for myself, those anthropocentric principles I won with pain. *Belief is defined by unbelief*: so the application here, is that a single world of facts is *not* naïvely believed in at all, but is another of those morally charged fictions which apekind finds expedient, a mode of exchange, a handshake.
 To raise the empty hand in greeting, to feign harmlessness as a sign not of harmlessness but *one's investment in the attribution*: so I find most of what's called philosophy merely the pedantic refinement of the rituals of social exchange, a marketplace of dated attitudes, a catalogue of costumes which hid someone's motives at some time.

 #### .8